Prepare for Any Interview with JobTestPrep

 Strength-based interviews focus on what you, as a professional, enjoy doing.
 This type of interview promotes the idea that you will be doing more of what you're good at versus what you are capable of doing.
 Furthermore, this type of interview and process is supposed to increase your workflow and drive due to the fact that you are placed in a field or position you enjoy rather than something that will quickly disinterest you.

-Just as it sounds, video interviews are interviews via video.
-Employers will send you a link to an interview platform which contains pre-determined interview questions.
-Here, you will have a chance to briefly view the question before you record and submit your answer.
-Although seemingly easier, this method of interviewing means that you will not have a chance to expand upon your answers or explain yourself further, so it's essential that your answers be spot-on.
+Pre-recorded video interviews are interviews done via video without an actual interviewer.
+The employers will send you a link to an interview platform that contains pre-determined interview questions.
+Here, you can briefly view the question before you record and submit your answer.
+Although seemingly easier, this method of interviewing means that you will not have a chance to expand upon your answers or explain yourself further, so your answers must be spot-on.

 Phone Interview